Shopping Cart

 Antique Brass Up and Down Wall Light

-The patina development is an important part of brass's ageing process, adding a unique lived-in quality to each piece.
-It also acts as a protective layer, shielding the metal from further corrosion and tarnishing.
-This natural coating helps preserve the integrity of the brass, against the elements.
+The patina development is an important part of brass lighting's ageing process; it acts as a protective layer, shielding the metal from further corrosion and tarnishing.
+This natural coating ultimately helps preserve the integrity of the brass against natural elements.

 Contemporary Exterior Wall Light A3